-Living with multiple sclerosis (MS) can make everyday activities and actions, such as swallowing, more difficult.
-A person living with MS may find that they start to have trouble swallowing food or drinks, which is known as dysphagia.
+The effects of multiple sclerosis (MS) can make everyday activities and actions, such as swallowing, more difficult.
+A person living with MS may find that they start to have trouble swallowing food or drinks.
+This is known as dysphagia.

-People who experience dysphagia can take some steps to manage the condition at home.
+People who experience dysphagia can take some steps to manage it at home.
 Healthcare professionals can help a person develop strategies for safer eating and swallowing.

 This article discusses MS-related dysphagia in more detail, including the possible causes, side effects, and treatment of the condition.

 MS is a chronic inflammatory disease that affects the central nervous system.

 “Dysphagia” is the medical term for difficulty swallowing food or beverages.

 According to the National Multiple Sclerosis Society, dysphagia can often occur in people with MS because the disease damages the protective coating around nerves.
 This can impair nerve control of the muscles in the jaw, tongue, and throat that are responsible for chewing and swallowing.
 The effects of the disease on the brain can also cause weakness and coordination issues.